larq/compute-engine/README.md

 For reference, [daBNN](https://github.com/JDAI-CV/dabnn) reports an inference time of 43.2 ms on the same Pixel phone, using a modified Bi-Real Net 18 model that achieves 56.4% accuracy.

-The following table presents **multi-threaded** performance of Larq Compute Engine on a Pixel 1 phone and a Raspberry Pi 4 board:
+The following table presents **multi-threaded** performance of Larq Compute Engine on a Pixel 1 phone and a Raspberry Pi 4 board.
+These benchmarkes were performed with 4 cores:

 | Model          | Accuracy  | Pixel, ms   | RPi 4 (BCM2711), ms |
 | -------------- | :-------: | :---------: | :----------:        |